The Essential Guide to Understanding the RFP Process

 How long should my RFP be?

-In RFPs, as in life, more isn’t always better.
-We have encountered RFPs that run in excess of one thousand questions.
+In an RFP, as in life, more isn’t always better.
+We have encountered more than one RFP that runs in excess of one thousand questions.
 For certain purchases, this may be wholly appropriate.
-In fact, one thousand questions might not be sufficient in some cases!
+In fact, one thousand RFP questions might not be sufficient in some cases!
 What’s important is that the buyer’s criteria are well understood and articulated to the suppliers.
 The best way to do this is to make sure that all of the stakeholders are engaged and working with the sourcing team.

 Granted, the above is probably a terribly unsatisfying answer!
-In our experience, the number of questions in the majority of RFPs ranges from around 50 to 200.
+In our experience, the number of questions in a typical RFP ranges from around 50 to 200.

 I just use preferred vendors, why would I use an RFP to find others?